 The importer applies for an ICA animal health import permit (zoosanitary certificate) that is issued normally after 48 hours.
 The import permit lists the sanitary statements that the exporting country's official sanitary authority must certify for the specific product.
-No product should be shipped without an export sanitary certificate issued by the exporting country's sanitary authority with a date after the Colombian import permit was issued by ICA.
+No product should be shipped without an export sanitary certificate issued by FSIS with a date after the Colombian import permit was issued by ICA.
 Steps to follow by importers are explained above in the section Importer Registration, Import Registration and Import Licensing.
 Documentation and clerical errors represent the most persistent problems at ports of entry.
-Detention or rejection of shipments has occurred due to noncompliance with SPS or labeling requirements and the appearance of unsanitary packaging.
+Detention or rejection of shipments has occurred due to non-compliance with SPS or labeling requirements and the appearance of unsanitary packaging.
 Detailed information about sanitary certificates and requirements can be obtained at: